wamp-proto/wamp-proto/rfc/text/advanced/ap_session_meta_api.md

 Kill all currently connected sessions in the caller's realm.

 The caller's own session is excluded from the closed sessions.
-Closing all sessions in the realm will not generate session meta events, since no subscribers would remain to receive these events.
+Closing all sessions in the realm will not generate session meta events or testament events, since no subscribers would remain to receive these events.

-The keyword arguments are optional, and if not provided are omitted from the `GOODBYE` message sent to the closed sessions.
+The keyword arguments are optional, and if not provided the reason defaults to `wamp.close.normal` and the message is omitted from the `GOODBYE` sent to the closed session.

 **Keyword arguments**